pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

 op.execute('ALTER SEQUENCE  marathon_id_seq RENAME TO snickers_id_seq')
 {% endhighlight %}

 Are we finished?
-Of course not, this is development blog post we need at least three things to go wrong.
-Let's inspect the snickers DB table again to see our last problem:
+Of course not, this is a development blog post, we need at least three things to go wrong.
+Let's inspect the `snickers` table again to see our last problem:

 {% highlight sql %}
 snacks=# \d snickers